soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E1_Grundbegriffe-konzeptuelle-Wissensmodellierung_en.md

 ---

-### From conceptual knowledge to a semantic data model
+### From Conceptual Knowledge to a Semantic Data Model

 **Conceptual knowledge modeling** identifies and organises the knowledge relevant to a particular domain.

-**Semantic modeling** is preceded by the conceptualization of a domain of knowledge.
+**Semantic modeling** is preceded by the conceptualisation of a domain of knowledge.
 In this step, relevant terms, concepts, and relationships are identified, structured, and defined in terms of their domain-specific meaning.
-The subsequent **semantic modeling** represents this conceptual knowledge structure in a formalized model (Rehbein2017ontology, p.
+The subsequent **semantic modeling** represents this conceptual knowledge structure in a formalised model (Rehbein2017ontology, p.
 164; Schwenk2025conservation, p.
 23).
 It therefore requires both an understanding of the respective subject area and competencies in formal modeling (Fichtner2025paths, p.
 86).

 The result of this process is a **semantic data model**.
 It does not represent the individual concrete research data themselves, but instead describes, as a conceptual and formal framework, how data within a domain are understood, interpreted, and related to one another.
 (Spasojevic2025glossary; Schwenk2025conservation, p.
 21) By making the meaning of the data explicit and describing it formally, it creates the conditions for the data to remain interpretable and reusable in the long term.
 (Fichtner2025paths, p.
 58)